-The existing mooring buoy is for the mooring of boats.
+The proposed buoy is for the mooring of boats.
 Recreational boating is a water-dependent activity and is generally consistent with the common law Public Trust Doctrine.
-The buoy is privately owned and maintained.
-The California Legislature identifies private recreational boating facilities as an authorized use of Public Trust lands (Pub.
+The buoy will be privately owned and maintained.
+The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust lands (Pub.
 Resources Code, § 6503.5).
+The Applicant is now applying for a General Lease - Recreational Use for the installation, use, and maintenance of one mooring buoy.

-The buoy has existed in Tomales Bay for many years and does not significantly alter the land.
-The proposed lease is consistent with the TBMP and includes provisions protecting the public use of the proposed lease area, including a limited lease term of 10 years and a non-exclusive use provision.
+The proposed lease for the installation, use, and maintenance of a mooring buoy is consistent with the TBMP and includes provisions protecting the public use of the proposed lease area, including a limited lease term of 10 years and a non-exclusive use provision.
 The proposed lease also requires the lessee to indemnify the State for any liability incurred as a result of the lessee's activities thereon.
 The lease requires the payment of annual rent to compensate the people of the State for the occupation of the sovereign land involved.
 The lease does not alienate the State's fee simple interest or permanently impair public rights.
-Upon termination of the lease, the lessee may be required to remove any improvements and restore the lease premises to their original condition.
+Upon termination of the lessee, the lessee may be required to remove any improvements and restore the lease premises to their original condition.